cjlcarvalho/torr/README.md

 # PBTerminalClient

-Terminal Client for download torrents using The Pirate Bay website.
+Terminal Client for download torrents.
+(It's only using The Pirate Bay for a while)

 Requirements:
 ---